ahmadfsbd/gcp-tf/TERRAFORM_CLOUD.md

 - If runs execute remotely in Terraform Cloud, set OpenStack `OS_*` variables in the workspace Variables page.
 - If runs execute locally, source your OpenRC file in your shell before running Terraform.

+Important for network access:

+- If runs execute remotely in Terraform Cloud, the Terraform Cloud worker must be able to reach your OpenStack API endpoints over the network.
+- In practice, that usually means the OpenStack auth/API endpoints must be reachable from the public internet, or you must use a private agent/runner setup in a network that can reach OpenStack.
+- If your cloud is only reachable from your internal network or VPN, local execution is usually simpler.

 ---